Conifers are great for all gardens, including a small urban garden!

 Most conifers are undemanding.
 Once established, conifers rarely need to be watered, although during a prolonged drought in summertime – rare in Scotland! – water should be given.
 To keep conifers in prime condition a feed can be applied in late winter or early springtime.

 Beware!
 Most conifers will not produce re-growth from old wood.
 So, planting and pruning conifer hedging needs to be thought through carefully; thereafter conifers make a wonderful hedging choice providing shelter, security, privacy and beauty.

 Leylandii are often selected as hedging plants and have the great advantage of fast growth.
 But care should be taken when pruning as leylandii do not respond well to hard pruning and therefore need to be pruned regularly – a little and often.
 Yew, on the other hand, will recover after hard pruning making it, too, a favourite choice for hedging.

 Pruning conifers is best done during the months of April to October.

 Sourcing and planting conifers

 Although they can be grown from seed, most gardeners introduce conifers to their garden by buying young plants from a garden centre or forestry outlet.
-An alternative to this is to engage a professional arborist to help you make your selection and to do the planting for you.
-This can be more economical in the long-term as a tree surgeon’s expertise will ensure you get the right plant for your ground conditions and will also ensure best planting conditions are provided.
+An alternative to this is to engage a professional tree surgeon, helping you make your selection and doing the planting for you.
+This can be more economical in the long-term as a tree surgeon’s tree care expertise will ensure you get the right plant for your ground conditions and will also ensure best planting conditions are provided.

 If you are choosing your own young conifers, remember to pick good quality plants that are not too old.
 The older a tree is, the greater the risk that it will not transplant well.